Student Records and Administrative Policy

 Electronic transcripts can be ordered online 24/7 through the National Student Clearinghouse (NSC) via the NSC Official Transcript Order Site.

 For assistance with electronic transcript requests, visit the NSC Help Page.
-You can also contact NSC by phone at (703) 742-4200 or email at transcripts@studentclearinghouse.org.
+You can also contact NSC at (703) 742-4200 or transcripts@studentclearinghouse.org.

-Students and alumni with U-Online access can request electronic transcripts by:
+Students and alumni with UNE Compass access can request electronic transcripts by:

 3. Transcript Request Form (Paper Transcript Only)

-Complete and sign the Transcript Request Form (PDF) for official paper transcript requests.
+Complete and sign the Transcript Request Form (PDF) from the list of forms on the Office of the Registrar’s webpage for official paper transcript requests.
 Submit the form:

 • Via email to registrar@une.edu